ShaunCurtis/Blazr.VSA/Documents/Aggregates.md

     new InvoiceEntity(invoice, invoiceItems);
 ```

-We need to define our business rules as static functions.
+Business rules are defined as static functions.
 There's both *Check* and *Apply* versions.
-Note the *pure* nature of these functions.The *Check* either returns a Result in error state, or the original entity.
+Note the *pure* nature of these functions.
+The *Check* either returns a Result in error state, or the original entity.
 The *Apply* function creates and returns a new `InvoiceEntity`.

 ```csharp
 public static Result<InvoiceEntity> CheckEntityRules(InvoiceEntity entity)